Adaptive-DigitalTwin/Surrogate-Assisted-Digital-Twin-Calibration/README.md

 - `calib_data_no_error`: A dictionary that contains the calibration data without error .
 - `calib_data_inc_error`: A cell array of matrices that contains the calibration data with error.

-After providing the necessary inputs, run the code in the `main.m` file.
+After providing the necessary inputs, run the code in the `main.mlx` file step by step.
 The code will generate simulation data, generate a surrogate (response surface), evaluate the accuracy of the surrogate model, use the surrogate to find the solution parameter based upon the calibration data provided, and plot the results.

 ## Dependencies